unifiedjs/unifiedjs.github.io/doc/learn/remark-table.md

 ---
+authorGithub: wooorm
+authorTwitter: wooorm
+author: Titus Wormer
+description: How to support GitHub-style tables in remark (or react-markdown)
 group: recipe
 index: 5
-title: Support tables in remark
-description: How to support GitHub-style tables in remark (or react-markdown)
+modified: 2024-08-02
+published: 2021-02-24
 tags:
-  - remark
-  - plugin
   - gfm
   - github
+  - plugin
+  - remark
   - table
-author: Titus Wormer
-authorTwitter: wooorm
-authorGithub: wooorm
-published: 2021-02-24
-modified: 2021-02-24
+title: Support tables in remark
 ---

 ## How to support tables in remark